Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion: Method

-The Mecanum wheelbase consists of four actuators (RoboMaster M3508 DC Motor driven by the C620 driver), four Mecanum wheels with suspension structure, and two 24V Lithium batteries (as shown in \textbf{Fig. 1}).
-We apply suspension structures for each wheel, equipping the cane robot with a certain level of adaptability to the road conditions.
-To provide assistance to users while keeping a safe distance, we mounted the stick on the side of the robot that is closer to the user.
+\textbf{Fig. 1} shows the configuration of the cane robot.
+Its sensor system includes four cameras to detect the AtrilTag attachments on both legs and a three-axis force sensor to measure the interaction force between the robot and the user's hand.
+Each AprilTag attachment is set to contain two AprilTags at an angle of 120°, which helps reduce the detection failure rate due to the leg's rotation during walking.
+The sampling rate of the camera system is 120 Hz.

-The control system consists of a microcontroller (STM32F407) and a microcomputer (Inter NUC11 Performance Kit with Ubuntu 18.04).
-The real-time position of the user is detected by cameras and calculated by the microcomputer.
-Then, the microcomputer transmits control commands of the Mecanum wheelbase to the microcontroller via a serial port.
-The microcontroller independently controls four motors and transmits the motion status of the motors and the interactive force data collected by the force sensors to the microcomputer.
+The wheelbase consists of four actuators (DJI M3508 DC motors with C620 drivers), four Mecanum wheels, and two 24V Lithium batteries.
+Notably, each wheel had a suspension structure to enhance the robot's adaptability to uneven ground surfaces.
+The handle on the robot is not centered but rather offset by 10 cm closer to the user.

-To ensure system safety and prevent unexpected situations, the velocity of the cane robot is limited by certain threshold values.
-In addition, the investigators can stop the cane robot immediately via a remote controller if unexpected situations occur.
+The control system comprises a microcontroller (STM32F407) and a microcomputer (Inter NUC11 Performance Kit with Ubuntu 18.04).
+The human following control and data storage are run at a frequency of 120 Hz on the microcomputer.
+Then, the microcomputer transmits control commands to the microcontroller via a serial port.
+The microcontroller controls the velocity of four motors (500 Hz) and transmits the motion status of the motors and the interactive force data collected by the force sensors to the microcomputer.